knetikmedia/knetikcloud-ruby-client/docs/PaymentsStripeApi.md

 Create a Stripe payment method for a user

 Obtain a token from Stripe, following their examples and documentation.
 Stores customer information and creates a payment method that can be used to pay invoices through the payments endpoints.
-Ensure that Stripe itself has been configured with the webhook so that invoices are marked paid.
+Ensure that Stripe itself has been configured with the webhook so that invoices are marked paid. <br><br><b>Permissions Needed:</b> STRIPE_ADMIN or owner

 ### Example
 ```ruby